LLM+KG@VLDB'24 Workshop Summary: Introduction

 \section{Introduction}

-Large language models -- a relatively newer form of generative AI (genAI), have become ubiquitous.
-They are revolutionizing natural language processing with applications ranging from solving problems, streamlining workflows, augmenting analytics, code synthesis, to accessing information via conversational functionality, e.g., Copilots and digital assistants.
-LLMs are skilled at learning stochastic language patterns in the form of parametric knowledge.
-Based on it, they predict the next tokens for the given contexts.
+LLMs, a relatively newer form of generative AI, have become ubiquitous, revolutionizing natural language processing with applications ranging from solving problems, streamlining workflows, augmenting analytics, code synthesis, to accessing information via conversational functionality, e.g., Copilots and digital assistants.
+LLMs are skilled at learning stochastic language patterns as parametric knowledge, and thus predicting next tokens for the given contexts.
 However, LLMs may lack consistent knowledge representations.
-Hence, they often experience hallucinations and generate unreliable or factually incorrect outputs.
-Knowledge graphs can offer external, factual, and up-to-date knowledge to LLMs via, e.g., retrieval augmented methods, thereby improving the LLMs' accuracy, consistency, and transparency.
+Hence, they experience hallucinations and generate unreliable or factually incorrect outputs.
+KGs can offer external, factual, and up-to-date knowledge to LLMs via, e.g., retrieval augmented methods, improving the LLMs' accuracy, consistency, and transparency.
 On the other hand, LLMs can also facilitate data curation, knowledge extraction, KG creation, completion, embedding, and various downstream tasks over KGs such as recommendation and question answering (QA).
-Furthermore, the unification of LLMs and KGs creates new data management opportunities and challenges including consistency, scalability, knowledge editing, privacy, fairness, explainability, data regulations, human-in-the-loop, software-hardware collaboration, cloud-based solutions, and AI-native databases.
+Furthermore, the unification of LLMs and KGs creates new data management opportunities and challenges in consistency, scalability, knowledge editing, privacy, fairness, explainability, data regulations, human-in-the-loop, software-hardware collaboration, cloud-based solutions, and AI-native databases.

 The LLM+KG'24 ambition was to provide a unique platform to researchers and practitioners for presentation of the latest research results, new technology developments and applications, as well as outline the vision for next-generation solutions in the trending topic of unifying LLMs+KGs.
 The workshop also aims at discussing what interesting opportunities are awaiting for the data management researchers in this greener pasture.
-A list of core research issues considered by the first edition of the workshop includes: